ubc-library-rc/gis-spatial-stories/content/determining-output.md

 # Determining the output

-In order to determine what output best suits your project and capacities, it's helpful to see some examples.

-There are two ways to share a spatial story: either a static or dynamic visual. **Static maps** tell a spatial story at a single scale.
-Static maps can be exported/stored/formatted as an image (.jpeg or .png), can be exported as a pdf, printed or embedded digitally into website or publication.
-They can be included in an academic paper, poster, or flyer. **Dynamic maps**, on the other hand, allow the user to interact with your spatial story.
-Dynamic display data in --- way -- at multiple scales, allowing zoom in and out and panning.
-They are not designed to be printed out, but rather hosted on the web either by a local server or internet hosting platform.
+There are two main ways to share a spatial story: either as a static map or dynamic visual. **Static maps** tell a spatial story at a single scale.
+Static maps can be exported/stored/formatted as an image (.jpeg or .png), can be exported as a pdf, printed or embedded digitally into website or online publication.
+They can also be included in an academic paper, poster, or flyer. **Dynamic maps**, on the other hand, allow the user to interact with your spatial story.
+Dynamic display data in an interactive fashion, allowing viewers to pan around and zoom in and out to reveal more information at different scales.
+Dynamic, interactive narratives are not designed to be printed out.
+Rather, they are hosted on the web, either by a local server or internet hosting platform.

-The following subpages break down different kinds of static and dynamic maps with examples....
-As you go, keep in mind the questions from Project Design
+## Keep in mind...
+In order to determine what output best suits your project and capacities, it's helpful to explore some examples.
+The following subpages introduce different kinds of static and dynamic maps.
+There is usually more than one way to create a desired output.

+The final section of this workshop, **Assembling Resources**, will evaluate different software/tool options based on criteria such as accessability and learning curve.
+For now, focus on determining what the output format of your spatial story will be.As you go, keep in mind the following **Project Design** questions:

  > - Who is your audience?
 Who is your spatial story for?
 To whom should it be legible?